nim-lang/Nim/doc/nimc.rst

   proc NimMain() {.importc.}
   proc glfmMain*(display: ptr GLFMDisplay) {.exportc.} =
     NimMain() # initialize garbage collector memory, types and stack

+Note: XCodes "make clean" gets confused about the genreated nim.c files, so you need to clean those with `rm` manually to do a clean build.

 Cross compilation for Nintendo Switch
 =====================================